radcli14/cs193p/README.md

 - Usage of `static` variables and functions, which are type functions that exist prior to initialization, don't depend on non-static variables, and are constant
 - Varying associated data with different cases of enums
 - That the `@ViewBuilder` annotation is necessary when a `func` or `var` generates a list of views, but not if you encapsulate a single view
+- How to build a custom shape by defining a `Path`

 | Programming Assignment 1 | Post Lecture 4                 | Programming Assignment 2 | Post Lecture 6                 |
 |--------------------------|--------------------------------|--------------------------|--------------------------------|